More Money for Homeless During the Pandemic and Winter

 The meeting was live streamed through the Lane County website and a video of it can be found on the Lane County website here.

-At the meeting, Kris McAllister was unanimously appointed as the new chair for the board, after Patrick Walsh stepped down from all of his roles on the board.
-McAllister has the voting board position of currently or formerly homeless consumer (of services.)
+At the meeting, Kris McAlister was unanimously appointed as the new chair for the board, after Patrick Walsh stepped down from all of his roles on the board.
+McAlister has the voting board position of currently or formerly homeless consumer (of services.)
 He’s also the co-director of Carry it Forward, a nonprofit that provides services for homeless people.
 Walsh was the chair since the board’s inception six years ago and had the voting board position representing business.
 Some board positions do not vote.

 The board unanimously appointed Brittany Quick-Warner, the president and CEO of the Eugene area Chamber of Commerce, as Walsh’s replacement for the business position.